13 Tactics to Increase Ecommerce Sales

 7. Optimize the “Little Things”

-Here we are talking about page titles, meta descriptions, and URLs.
-These basics of SEO and usability will help you in the long run and are low hanging fruit.
+Here we’re talking about page titles, meta descriptions, and URLs.
+These fundamental SEO and usability principles will help you in the long run and are low-hanging fruit.

-Write good page titles that read well and include the right key words.
-Make sure your URL structure for products is optimized.
-And don’t forget to double check that you have meta descriptions for all of your products.
+Create effective page titles that are easy to read and contain the appropriate keywords.
+Make sure the URL structure for your products is optimized and you have meta descriptions for all your products.

 8. Sell on Amazon

-Now, there is a risk in being too dependent on Amazon.
-But as long as you aren’t selling the majority of your volume through Amazon, then the benefits of adding this channel far outweigh the risks.
+Now, there’s a risk of being overly reliant on Amazon.
+However, as long as Amazon doesn’t account for the majority of your sales, the benefits of expanding into this channel far exceed the risks.

 9. Ramp Up Reviews

 Social proof sells like nothing else.
-Not only are reviews one of the most impactful trust building elements that you can have on your site, they are also one of the single biggest drivers of sales.
+Not only are reviews one of the most impactful trust-building elements you can have on your site, they’re also one of the single biggest drivers of sales.

-So make sure that you are requesting verified reviews from all of your customers soon after their receive your products.
+So make sure that you’re requesting verified reviews from all your customers soon after they receive your products.

 Check out this list of ecommerce tools for some review platforms that make this process a breeze!